Hikari (Hikaru Utada song): Release and reception

-The original edit and PlanitB remix of "Simple & Clean" first appeared on Utada's single "Colors" as a B-side, which was released on January 29, 2003.
+The original edit and PlanitB remix of "Simple And Clean" first appeared on Utada's single "Colors" as a B-side, which was released on January 29, 2003.
 It was also available on the Taiwanese versions of "Colors", released in mid-2003.
-Near the end of 2003, "Simple & Clean" was released as an A-side 12-inch single with "Colors" in Japan; it included the original and PlanitB remix.
-The original version was included on her 2009 English studio album This Is the One.
+Near the end of 2003, "Simple And Clean" was released as an A-side 12-inch single with "Colors" in Japan; it included the original and PlanitB remix.
+The original version was included on their 2009 English studio album This Is the One.